Qimin-Shen/ad688-sp25-lab01/README.md

-This repository contains the code and files for my Git setup tutorial.
+This is a new Git setup
-It demonstrates how to configure SSH keys and manage Git repositories.